Trip to Georgia: planning a travel budget

 Consider spendings on local transportation – covered in our standard tour price

 Most probably you will need transportation once you arrive in Georgia.
 Public transportation is a good option and is available in different forms (i.e. buses, minibuses or so-called marshrutkas, taxis, etc.) and it provides you with a more travel-like-a-local experience.
-If you have more than one city on your travel plans consider your options for getting from one place to the next, or use our transfer services.
+If you have more than one city on your travel plans consider your options for getting from one place to the next.
+We provide easy local train ticket reservation service, or you can use our transfer services.
 Bus and train prices are easily found online.
 Consider them when planning your Georgia travel budget.

 Accommodation costs in Georgia – covered in our standard tour price